k-reddy/mushroom_cnn/README.md

 # Classifying Mushroom Images by Genus

+## Files & Running the Code
+To run the code, you can use run_model.py.
+This file trains and saves the model.
+You will need to un-comment the lines that download the kaggle data for your first run and comment out the provided base_dir.

+If you want to run the model on the training data and examine the outputs, use the bottom of data_exploration.ipynb, or use the trainer.run_model() function, depending on what kind of outputs you need.

+The other files are:
+- cnn.py: this specifies the architecture for the CNN (a MushroomClassifier object)
+- trainer.py: defines a MushroomTrainer object that can be used to train and run the model
+- utils.py: has some data cleaning utils

 ## Problem Description & Goal
 My goal is to classify mushroom images by genus because I'm trying to get into mushroom foraging and I thought it'd be fun!
 I used a [dataset from Kaggle](https://www.kaggle.com/datasets/maysee/mushrooms-classification-common-genuss-images) that has mushroom images from 9 different genera.